matryx/nanome-docs/docs/help/troubleshooting.md

 Step 3: Open your Control Panel > Network and Internet > Network and Sharing Center > Change adapter settings.

 Step 4.
-Identify which connection is your Ethernet # with the indicator "Unidentified Network, TAP-<VPNType> Windows Adapter
+Identify which connection is your Ethernet # with the indicator "Unidentified Network, TAP-&lt;VPNType&gt; Windows Adapter

 Step 5: Right click it and go to the Sharing tab